Warning: Spoilers ahead!

 - I do what I must, when I must.
 Know this well...Voiced by: Michael Gough

 A prominent male drow tasked by the drow leaders to supervise you when you infiltrate Ust Natha.
 Often comes off as purposely rude and unpleasant.
 There is more to him than meets the eye.

 - Anti-Hero: Type III.
 He goes to great lengths to disguise his true allegiance.

 - Deadpan Snarker: Especially towards Phaere.

 - Good Is Not Nice: Or soft.
 No price is too high to hide his true identity.
 He'd even commit murder if he had to.

 - Genius Bruiser: Veteran fighter who is a lot cleverer than most of his commanders.
-Has been living undercover as a spy for years.
+He has also been living undercover as a spy for years.